oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 =========

 The objective of the ${OneApi} Level-Zero Application Programming Interface (API) is to provide direct-to-metal interfaces to offload accelerator devices.
-It is a programming interface that can be published at a cadence that better matches Intel hardware releases and can be tailored to any device needs.
-It can be adapted to support broader set of languages features, such as function pointers, virtual functions, unified memory, and I/O capabilities.
+Its programming interface can be tailored to any device needs and can be adapted to support broader set of languages features such as function pointers, virtual functions, unified memory, and I/O capabilities.

 .. image:: ../images/one_api_sw_stack.png